Navnirman Andolan: Movement

-Due to the pressure of the protests, Indira Gandhi, then the Prime Minister of India, asked Chimanbhai Patel to resign.
-He resigned on 9 February.
-The governor suspended the state assembly and imposed president's rule.
-Opposition parties demanded dissolution of the state assembly.
-Congress had 140 of 167 MLAs in state assembly.
-The resignation of 15 Congress (O) MLAs on 16 February triggered the next phase of the agitation.
-Three Jan Sangh MLAs also resigned.
-By March, students had gotten 95 of 167 to resign.
-Morarji Desai, leader of Congress (O), went on an indefinite fast on 12 March in support of the demand.
-On 16 March, the assembly was dissolved, bringing an end to the agitation.
+Following writ petition on 24 February 1974 in the High Court against the Speaker of the assembly for not accepting the resignation of the MLAs, the Speaker accepted the resignation of 18 MLAs the next day.
+By March, the students had forced 95 of 167 MLAs to resign.
+Morarji Desai, leader of Congress (O), went on an indefinite fast on 12 March 1974 in support of the demand.
+On 16 March 1974, the assembly was dissolved and the governor imposed the president's rule, bringing an end to the agitation.